nicolas17/mapillary_apidoc/source/includes/_vectortiles.md

 The data tiles have layers that you can interact with, for example to do hover animations and show basic information.

-The tile url pattern is:
+The tile URL pattern is:

 `https://d2munx5tg0hw47.cloudfront.net/tiles/{z}/{x}/{y}.mapbox`